new-divos/research-env/README.md

 # research-env

-Python virtual environments for research projects
+Python virtual environment files for the research projects.